 - Sunflower seeds and pumpkin seeds can be offered sparingly since they are high in fat.

 - Whole grain bread can be offered either plain or toasted.

-- Small bits of cheese
+- Serve them small bits of cheese.

 - Small amounts of egg, either scrambled or boiled, can be offered.

 - On occasion, try offering mealworms to your gerbil.

 - Some gerbils enjoy chewing on small dog biscuits (without meat) to help keep their teeth filed (because just like a hamster, their teeth are continuously growing).

 Your best bet to feed your gerbil is to use a heavy crock made of ceramic that they cannot chew or tip over.
 Place the lab blocks or pelleted diet in the dish and add a bit of seed mixture (about a teaspoon) if desired.
 Once you have a feel for how much your gerbil eats, try to feed approximately the amount they will finish in 24 hours (but not too little), and remove any uneaten food before feeding them again in case it is damp or soiled.
 Establish a routine where your gerbils are fed at about the same time each day (the evening works well).